SystemsCyber/meta-uthp/README.md

-# meta-uthp Layer
+# meta-uthp layer

-This README file contains information on the contents of the meta-uthp layer.
+This README file contains information on the contents of the meta-uthp layer, corresponding to the [UTHP project](https://github.com/SystemsCyber/UTHP).

 Please see the corresponding sections below for details.